tonymamo/getpackup/src/pages/blog/2022-01-04-best-outdoor-adventures-apps-for-2022.md

 Avalanche Canada’s portal summarizes current and forecasted avalanche conditions for different recreational regions across the country from professional forecasters and maps out trip report pins from Mountain Information Network (MIN) users.
 Many of these trip reports can give detailed observations from the field, which should be an essential part of your pre-trip research into an area before an excursion.

 **We strongly recommend** taking your [AST 1/2 (or regional equivalent)](https://www.avalanche.ca/training) courses to improve your own knowledge base on avalanche dangers, and most importantly, how to rescue your party in the event of a burial.
 Your experienced friends might be able to rescue you, but can you rescue them?

-They graciously offered a one-month Explore membership to our community that you can redeem here: <https://fatmap.typeform.com/TaylorBurk>

 **[iOS Store](https://apps.apple.com/ca/app/avalanche-canada/id1440069335)**